ItzxDwi/ReplaySystem/ReadME.md

  - manually entering the speed of the sequence

- - Sequence also available after server restart (soon)
+ - Sequence also available after server restart

 # Phar: